Traffic Incident Management

 There are two options for online training.

-Choose the National Highway Institute (NHI) free-web-based training (course number 133126A) if you would like to learn the content through a single integrated course, with progress at your speed (can stop and resume later).
+You can choose the National Highway Institute (NHI) free-web-based training (course number 133126A) if you would like to learn the content through a single integrated course, with progress at your speed (can stop and resume later).
+For this training option:

 • You will need to add the course to the cart and follow the subsequent registration and login steps to take the course.

-• You must pass the final exam with a 70% or greater and complete the evaluation to print the TIM Responder Training or CAPCE certificate.
+• You must pass the final exam with a grade of 70 percent or greater and complete the evaluation to print the TIM Responder Training certificate.

-This image is a screenshot of the National Highway Institute (NHI) webpage for first responder free-web-based training intended to show what the webpage for the free web-based training looks like.
-The image shows what a first responder would see when visiting the page, which, starting from the top and moving down, is: On the first line, Course Description.
+This image is a screenshot of the National Highway Institute (NHI) webpage for first responder free-web-based training.
+The page starting from the top and moving down, is: On the first line, Course Description.
 On the second line the name of the training is given as National Traffic Incident Management Responder Training - Web-based.
 On the third line, the Program Area is stated as Design and Traffic Operations.
 On the fourth line the Course Number is given as FHWA-NHI-133126A.
 On the fifth line, the classification of the training is given as Web-based Training (WBT).
 On the sixth line, more information is given for the calendar year, the length of the course being 4.1 hours, the number of credits for the course which are 0.4 units, and the price which is zero dollars (or otherwise free).
 On the seventh line, Training Level is indicated as Basic.
 To the right, a button is provided that reads Add To Cart.
-This allows the page visitors to add the course to their cart and proceed with registering for the course.

-Choose the Responder Safety Learning Network (RSLN) for modular training.
+Alternatively, you can choose the Responder Safety Learning Network for modular training.

-• This free resource requires you to complete ten specific online self-paced courses, each with a skills challenge test.
+• This free resource requires you to complete 10 specific online self-paced courses, each with a skills challenge test.

-• Once you earn credit for all ten programs, you will be able to download a special certificate equivalent to completing the National Traffic Incident Management Responder Training Program.
+• Once you earn credit for all 10 programs, you will be able to download a special certificate equivalent to complete the National TIM Responder Training program.

 Free Instructor-Led Virtual Training

-As with the in-person training, IVLT participants are encouraged to assume the responsibility of a different responder discipline during the exercises so they may consider what the others need to do, and what challenges they face during response operations.
+Consistent with the in-person training, ILVT participants are encouraged to assume the responsibility of a different responder discipline during the exercises so they may consider what the others need to do and what challenges they face during response operations.
 Using web browser-based real-time maps to simulate an incident scene, participants place responder vehicles, signage, traffic cones, and other necessary objects on the map for a fully interactive experience.
-Coming soon will be a mobile application to support the incident response exercises.

-The National TIM Responder Train-the-Trainer (T-t-T) program provides course participants the knowledge and materials necessary to conduct TIM training for TIM responders in their area or state.
-The National TIM Responder Training Program: Train the Trainer course spans 1 to 1.5 days through 8 lessons, over 8 hours, and includes:
+The National TIM Responder Train-the-Trainer (T-t-T) program provides course participants with the knowledge and materials necessary to conduct the TIM training of TIM responders in their area or State.
+The National TIM Responder Training Program: Train the Trainer course is delivered through 8 lessons, typically over 8 hours, and includes:

 • Introduction